-To help businesses during hard times, L&I is working with financially distressed employers to arrange a payment plan for workers' compensation premiums.
-Employers who have a good payment record who haven’t paid their premiums due July 31 should call the Department of Labor & Industries (L&I) for help.
+To help businesses during hard times, L&I can work with financially distressed employers impacted by the economy, natural disasters or other serious problems, to arrange a payment plan for workers' compensation premiums.
+Employers with a good payment record who have not paid their most recent quarterly premiums should call the Department of Labor & Industries (L&I) for help.

 L&I started the Employer Assistance Program in the spring of 2009, during the worst part of the recession, after discovering about 13,000 employers were delinquent on their workers' comp premiums – 60 percent of whom had accounts that had been in good standing for a long time.

-Since then, L&I has helped more than 4,800 employers catch up on their overdue premiums.
+Since then, L&I has helped thousands of employers catch up on their overdue premiums.

 In order to better serve businesses, L&I asks employers to call in advance if they know they won't be able to make a quarterly premium payment.